Russia uses journalist's 'resurrection' to cast doubt on spy poisoning

 Foreign Ministry’s spokeswoman Maria Zakharova wrote a separate statement on her Facebook page stating that it was "obvious that a propaganda effect was part of the plan."

-Britain says the Skripals were poisoned with a military-grade nerve agent called Novichok and has blamed Russia for the attack.
+Britain says the Skripals were poisoned with a military-grade nerve agent called Novichok and has blamed the attack on Russia.
 Moscow has denied any involvement.

 Breaking News Emails